 Long-term objectives going beyond the current electoral cycle included in national strategies 5 4 Additional specific mechanisms (1 point each, maximum of 5 points): • A commissioner, council, or ombudsperson for future generations.
 Long-term considerations • Other mechanisms of scrutiny or oversight on possible future effects.
-F Л Mechanisms for regular appraisal of policies.
-5 4 Impact assessment mechanisms; and Other nationally relevant factors.
-National mechanism for regular coordination 5 5 Additional elements (scored as follows): Inter-ministerial • A mandate to make decisions regarding trade-offs (2 points); coordination • Coordination body is convened by a centralized government body (1 point); 5 4 • Coordination at both political level and technical level (1 point); • Mandate for aligning internal and external policies (1 point).
-Relevant stakeholders are consulted at the early stages of development of laws, policies, plans, etc. 5 5 Additional elements (scored as follows): Participatory processes • Consultations take place in a comprehensive manner at various stages of the policy cycle (1 point); F F • Institutions disclose the rationale for not including inputs from consultations (2 points); 5 5 • An accountability mechanism that allows public intervention (2 points).
+Mechanisms for regular appraisal of policies.
+5 4 Impact assessment mechanisms; and • Other nationally relevant factors.
+National mechanism for regular coordination 5 5 Additional elements (scored as follows): Inter-ministerial • A mandate to make decisions regarding trade-offs (2 points); and cross-sectoral coordination • Coordination body is convened by a centralized government body (1 point); 5 4 • Coordination at both political level and technical level (1 point); • Mandate for aligning internal and external policies (1 point).
+Relevant stakeholders are consulted at the early stages of development of laws, policies, plans, etc. 5 5 Additional elements (scored as follows): Participatory processes • Consultations take place in a comprehensive manner at various stages of the policy cycle (1 point); • Institutions disclose the rationale for not including inputs from consultations (2 points); 5 5 • An accountability mechanism that allows public intervention (2 points).
 A mechanism for assessing and addressing issues in terms of the contribution of a policy (new or existing) to broader sustainable development, including transboundary elements.
-5 5 Additional mechanisms (1 point each, maximum of 5 points): Interaction of the • The application of the above mechanisms at all levels of government. three dimensions of Sustainable Development, • An indicator framework for tracking policy effectiveness towards sustainable development. assessment of policy • Cost-benefit analysis of policy impacts across all sectors.
+5 5 Additional mechanisms (1 point each, maximum of 5 points): • The application of the above mechanisms at all levels of government.
+Integration of the three dimensions of Sustainable Development, • An indicator framework for tracking policy effectiveness towards sustainable development. assessment of policy • Cost-benefit analysis of policy impacts across all sectors.
 5 4 effects and linkages • The identification of measures to mitigate potentially negative effects and to optimize synergies as part of policy and planning.
-5 • The consideration of international spillovers, such as cross-border and international impacts; and • Other nationally relevant mechanisms.
+J. • The consideration of international spillovers, such as cross-border and international impacts; and • Other nationally relevant mechanisms.

-Any of following mechanisms (5 points each, 10 points total - two mechanisms is enough for 10 points): Consultation and • Mechanisms to systematically collect the inputs of sub-national government entities; 0 government levels • Arrangements for regular formal exchange between central government and subnational levels; 10 o Monitoring and reporting for policy coherence • Mechanisms to ensure enhance substantive coherence (templates & checklists);• Planning cycle timeframes that facilitate alignment.
-Monitoring and evaluation framework for policy coherence for sustainable development.
+Consultation and coordination across government levels Any of following mechanisms (5 points each, 10 points total - two mechanisms is enough for 10 points): Mechanisms to systematically collect the inputs of sub-national government entities; Arrangements for regular formal exchange between central government and subnational levels; Mechanisms to ensure enhance substantive coherence (templates &amp; checklists); Planning cycle timeframes that facilitate alignment.
+10 8 Monitoring and reporting for policy coherence Monitoring and evaluation framework for policy coherence for sustainable development.
 5 5 Aspects of policy coherence for sustainable development are integrated into reporting processes.
 2 1 Data and information management system for sustainable development data. З 2 Any of following (5 points each, 10 points total): 8.
 Financial resources and • Checklists to ensure that plans and budgets reflect policy coherence for sustainable development.
 7 tools Integrated financial information systems.
-TO / • Mechanisms to ensure that cooperation funds are aligned with national policies and priorities.
+10 / • Mechanisms to ensure that cooperation funds are aligned with national policies and priorities.
 TOTAL 80 67/80 Mechanisms in place to enhance policy coherence for sustainable development (%) 83.75